MicrosoftDocs/linux/docs/packages.md

 manager: jken
 ms.topic: article
 ms.technology: linux-resources
-ms.date: 04/20/2023
+ms.date: 07/06/2023
 ---

 # Linux Software Repository for Microsoft Products

-Microsoft builds and supports a variety of software products for Linux systems and makes them available via Linux packaging clients (apt, dnf, yum, etc) hosted on the Linux software repository for Microsoft products (https://packages.microsoft.com).
+Microsoft builds and supports a variety of software products for Linux systems and makes them available via Linux packaging clients (apt, dnf, yum, etc).
+These Linux software packages are hosted on the "Linux software repository for Microsoft products": [https://packages.microsoft.com](https://packages.microsoft.com).
+You can file issues or pull requests on the affiliated GitHub repo: [Microsoft Linux Package Repositories](https://github.com/microsoft/linux-package-repositories).

-This guide outlines the configuration steps for downloading the Linux software repository for Microsoft products (https://packages.microsoft.com) to your Linux system, so that you can then install and upgrade Microsoft software that is built for Linux using your distribution's standard package management tools.
+This page offers guidance on how to download and install the "Linux software repository for Microsoft products" (https://packages.microsoft.com) to your Linux system, so you can then install and upgrade Microsoft software that is built for Linux using your distribution's standard package management tools.

 ## How to install Microsoft software packages using the Linux Repository

-The Linux Software Repository will be configured automatically by installing the Linux package that applies to your Linux distribution and version.
+The Linux Software Repository can be configured to automatically install the Linux package that applies to your Linux distribution and version.
 Each Microsoft product may require a slightly different installation process.
-The package will install the repository configuration, along with the GPG public key used by tools such as apt, yum, or zypper to validate the signed packages and/or repository metadata.
+The package install includes the repository configuration, along with the GPG public key used to validate the signed packages and/or repository metadata.

 > [!NOTE]
 > Optionally, if you prefer manual configuration, the Linux Software Repository configuration files are available at [https://packages.microsoft.com/config](https://packages.microsoft.com/config).
 The name and location of these files can be located using the following URI naming convention: